akhil022007/file-compressor-orginal/README.md

 KEY FEATURES OF THE WEBSITE:

-1.Efficient Data Transfer:data can be trasfered effiently 2.Dual Operation Modes:it can compress and decompress the file 3.Multiple Compression Algorithms:we can choose the algorithm to compress or decompress 4.easy to handle:we can simply choose the file and read the decreption provided for algorithm and choose one 5.Processing Status & Results:we can see original size,compressed size,compression ratio,processing time.
+1.Efficient Data Transfer:data can be trasfered effiently.

+2.Dual Operation Modes:it can compress and decompress the file.

+3.Multiple Compression Algorithms:we can choose the algorithm to compress or decompress.

+4.easy to handle:we can simply choose the file and read the decreption provided for algorithm and choose one.

+5.Processing Status & Results:we can see original size,compressed size,compression ratio,processing time.

-6.downloading feature:we can download the compressed or decompressed file
+6.downloading feature:we can download the compressed or decompressed file.